cpsamtec/virtuin/docs/documentation.md

 ### General process

-In a nutshell, a developer will provide a docker compose file, a list of tasks to be executed, and data for the tasks.
-This will be embedded in a **collection.yml** file recognized by Virtuin.
-*Tasks* are program executables in a docker service, ready to be run with specified arguments and environment variables.
-Virtuin will handle ensuring the appropriate docker services are running.
-It will then display the list of tasks and information for an operator to utilize.
-When an operator presses run on a task, the GUI will exec the appropriate program in the correct docker service with all necessary information described in the collection.yml.
+Each station (or computer with an operator) will have the Virtuin GUI, Docker, and Docker Compose installed.
+From the GUI the operator will load different **collection.yml**'s locally or from a server based on the application he/she is trying to perform.
+There may be a collection.env on a station associated with the **collection.yml**.
+It will contain environment variables for login and credentials to services, if needed.
+When a collection.yml is loaded into the GUI Virtuin will

+- check to see if there is a corresponding collection.env and load.
+- ensure latest docker images are up to date.
+- bring the docker environment up.
+- make sure the environment variables are exposed to the docker services.

+Finally the operator will be able to see all of the tasks in the GUI and begin running appropriately.
+When a user runs a task

+- a program in a docker service is executed.
+- additional environment variables and data file will be passed to it.
+- the process will run giving updates to the operator through the simple REST API.
+- the GUI will display a web view to a web service running in the docker environment or remotely if one is specified by task. (optional *viewURL*)

+ When the process exit's the task will be complete.

 ### Installation